 Joe Schreibvogel soon left Texas and moved to Florida.
-His neighbour had a pet-store, and a friend who worked at a zoo, who brought baby tigers home.
+His neighbour had a pet-store, and a friend who worked at a zoo brought baby tigers home.
 Joe’s experiences with the cub had a life-changing effect on him.
 He later moved to Texas, and worked at a pet store.
-Soon, Joe along with his older brother Garold, purchased the store.
+Soon Joe and his older brother Garold purchased the store.

-Joe was closest to Garold as the two shared a deep love for animals.
+Joe was close to Garold as the two shared a deep love for animals.
 It is believed that Garold once told Joe that he hoped to see wild animals running free in Africa someday.
 In 1997, however, Garold passed away in a car-accident.
-Eventually, with the money that the family got as settlement, Joe decide to fulfill his brother’s dreams, creating space that would benefit both animals and animal-lovers.
+Eventually, with the money that the family got as settlement, Joe decide to fulfill his brother’s dreams and created a space that would benefit both animals and animal-lovers.
 He started afresh by building Garold Wayne Exotic Animal Memorial Park in Wynnewood, Oklahoma.

 Joe created and opened the space as a refuge for rescued animals.
 It is believed that a deer and a buffalo, both Garold’s pets, were the zoo’s first inhabitants.
 Soon, as the word spread, people began leaving the exotic animals that they longer wanted.
 In 2000, Joe got his first two tigers, who were abandoned near Ardmore, and named them Tess and Tickles.

 Joe Exotic vs. Carole Baskin

 For a while, Joe Schreibvogel maintained that his Park was a sanctuary and not a zoo.
 He took care of abandoned big cats, and worked with donations and sponsors.
 But he soon realized that the money he was receiving wasn’t enough for taking care of the animals.
 This is when he started a petting zoo, and soon began breeding tigers for cub-petting.